kmlawson/china-revolutions-mo3337/99bibliography.md

 - Thaxton, Ralph. *Catastrophe and Contention in Rural China: Mao’s Great Leap Forward Famine and the Origins of Righteous Resistance in Da Fo Village*.
 2008.
 [Link](http://library.st-andrews.ac.uk/record=b3043303~S5).
 - ———. *China Turned Rightside up: Revolutionary Legitimacy in the Peasant World*.
 1983.
 [Link](http://archive.org/details/chinaturnedright00thax).
 - ———. *Salt of the Earth: The Political Origins of Peasant Protest and Communist Revolution in China*.
 1997.
-- ‘The Miracles of Chairman Mao’.
-Accessed 15 September 2024.
-[Link](http://morningsun.org/red/deafmute/miracles.html).
+- Thornton, Richard C. *Odd Man Out: Truman, Stalin, Mao, and the Origins of the Korean War*.
+2000.
-- Thornton, Richard C. *The Comintern and the Chinese Communists, 1928-1931*.
+- ———. *The Comintern and the Chinese Communists, 1928-1931*.
 1969.
 [Link](http://archive.org/details/cominternchinese0000thor).
 - Thum, Rian. *The Sacred Routes of Uyghur History*.
 2014.
 - Thurston, Anne F. *Enemies of the People: The Ordeal of the Intellectuals in China’s Great Cultural Revolution*.
 1988.
 - Tian, Guoqiang, and Xudong Chen. *China’s Reform: History, Logic, and Future*.
 Electronic book.
 2022.